Ankit5001/Deep-learning-Toy-project/README.md

-this is simple classification with ciphar10 dataset
+this is simple classification with ciphar10 dataset. d